Dill And Tomatoes: The Perfect Companion Planting

 Here are 5 different images of planting dill with tomatoes from Pinterest:

-• Image 1: A garden bed with tomatoes and dill plants growing side by side.
+- Image 1: A garden bed with tomatoes and dill plants growing side by side.
 The tomatoes are tall and green, and the dill plants are shorter and have feathery leaves.
-Image of Planting dill with tomatoes image 1

-• Image 2: A close-up of a tomato plant with a dill plant growing underneath it.
+- Image 2: A close-up of a tomato plant with a dill plant growing underneath it.
 The tomato plant is covered in small, yellow flowers, and the dill plant has its leaves spread out around the base of the tomato plant.
-Image of Planting dill with tomatoes image 2

-• Image 3: A row of tomato plants with dill plants planted every few feet in between.
+- Image 3: A row of tomato plants with dill plants planted every few feet in between.
 The tomato plants are all the same height, and the dill plants are slightly shorter.
-Image of Planting dill with tomatoes image 3

-• Image 4: A pot with tomatoes and dill plants growing in it.
+- Image 4: A pot with tomatoes and dill plants growing in it.
 The tomatoes are staked up, and the dill plants are cascading over the sides of the pot.
-Image of Planting dill with tomatoes image 4

-• Image 5: A salad with tomatoes, dill, and other vegetables.
+- Image 5: A salad with tomatoes, dill, and other vegetables.
 The tomatoes are sliced, the dill is chopped, and the other vegetables are diced.
-Image of Planting dill with tomatoes image 5

 Post a Comment for "Dill And Tomatoes: The Perfect Companion Planting"